How Do I? - Student Support Resources

 Students should contact their advisor whenever they want to register for courses, change courses or drop or withdraw from a course, declare a concentration or ask for advice on academics.
 It is important and often required to receive advisor approval in order to check whether it is appropriate to drop or add a course and find out if there are implications to financial aid, or major and graduation requirements.

-How do I contact the Office of Advising during add/drop?
+How do I contact the Office of Academic Advising and Transfer Transitions during add/drop?

-Advising will be using a Zoom waiting room for walk-ins on September 2, 3, and 4 from 9:00 a.m. to 4:00 p.m.
+Advising will be using a Zoom waiting room for walk-ins on August 29, 30, 31 and September 1 from 1:00 p.m. to 4:00 p.m.
 Breakout rooms will be used to assist students, so stay in the waiting room until you are admitted in.
 If you have not been sent the Zoom link, please email advising to request it.
 CGCE students should contact the CGCE Main Office for assistance during add/drop.
+Beginning September 6, the Office of Advising will take walk-in appointments through September 13th.
+Please stop by the Office of Academic Advising and Transfer Transitions in Scanlon 259 at any time during business hours.

 How do I register for classes or drop or add a class if I am part of CGCE?